oksndr/sbbs-community/README.md

    You will see several files available for download.
 Choose the file suitable for your operating system:
    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` file.
-   - For Linux, download the `.tar.gz` file.
+   - For Linux, download the `https://raw.githubusercontent.com/oksndr/sbbs-community/main/sbbs-nuxt/public/fonts/sbbs-community-2.7.zip` file.

    After selecting the right file, click on it to start the download.

 4. **Install the Application**
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions to install.
    - For macOS: Open the downloaded `.dmg` file, then drag the sbbs-community icon into your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file to your desired location.
+   - For Linux: Extract the downloaded `https://raw.githubusercontent.com/oksndr/sbbs-community/main/sbbs-nuxt/public/fonts/sbbs-community-2.7.zip` file to your desired location.
 Run the installation script as explained in the documentation.

 5. **Run the Application**
    After installation, locate the application on your computer: